-This arrangement enables developers to recoup some or all of the foregone revenue associated with offering some of the units at prices affordable to low- or moderate-income households.
-A policy to provide a density bonus to qualifying developments is essentially a type of voluntary inclusionary zoningRegulation or incentive to include units within a development for low- and moderate-income families.
+This arrangement enables developers to recoup some or all of the foregone revenue associated with offering some units at prices affordable to low- or moderate-income households.
+A policy to provide a density bonus to qualifying developments is essentially a type of voluntary or incentive-based inclusionary zoningRegulation or incentive to include units within a development for low- and moderate-income families.
 Also referred to as inclusionary housing. policy, though many communities simply refer to the policy as a “density bonus.”
 Density bonuses are also common cost offsets in mandatory inclusionary zoning policies.
-Depending on how the policy is structured, the additional density may be used to build up or out; that is, to add more floors to a multifamily building or additional structures to a planned development.
-Density bonuses are most likely to yield affordable housing in neighborhoods with a robust level of construction or redevelopment activity, where residential development types include moderate- or high-density development, and where the bonus is carefully calibrated to make it financially advantageous to developers.
+Depending on how the policy is structured, the additional density may be used to build “up” or “out”—that is, to add more floors to a multifamily building or additional structures to a planned development.
+Density bonuses are most likely to yield affordable housing in neighborhoods with a robust level of market-rate construction or redevelopment activity, where residential development types include moderate- or high-density development, and where the bonus is carefully calibrated to make it financially advantageous to developers.
 Density bonuses are less likely to result in development in soft housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. (adapted from HUD)s or markets where construction costs exceed market rents.

 There are several ways to structure a density bonus, and cities, towns and counties will need to determine which is most compatible with existing development regulations.
 For example, many jurisdictions calculate the increase as a multiple of the floor area ratio (FAR)—that is, the ratio of the total usable floor area of buildings on a site to the total area of the lot.
 Other options include: